 Parafollicular cells (C cells) are dispersed between follicles and among follicular cells.
 Parafollicular cells secrete (thyro)calcitonin, which is a 32-amino acid polypeptide hormone.
 Calcitonin inhibits osteoclast activity in the bones and reabsorption of Ca2+ and phosphate in renal tubules, thus lowering blood [Ca2+].

 Perfusion in thyroid gland can be measured using PET and [15O]H2O.

 [18F]FDG can be used to detect thyroid cancers (Amdur & Mazzaferri, 2005; Lauridsen et al., 2015).
 [18F]FDG and [18F]FDOPA can be used to detect medullary thyroid cancer (Kauhanen et al., 2011).
-Somatostatin tracers may be used to select medullary and non-medullary thyroid cancer patients for radionuclide therapy (Salavati et al., 2016).
+Somatostatin tracers may be used to select medullary and non-medullary thyroid cancer patients for radionuclide therapy (Salavati et al., 2016; Serfling et al., 2022).
 Pretargeted immuno-PET has given promising results in thyroid carcinomas (Bodet-Millet et al., 2016).
 As a marker of neovascular formation, PSMA expression is upregulated in differentiated thyroid cancer and may predict tumour aggressiveness and patient outcome (Sollini et al., 2019).

 Vinjamuri S (ed.): PET/CT in Thyroid Cancer.
 Springer, 2018. doi: 10.1007/978-3-319-71846-0.